 14. Safeguarding children is the concern of the whole school.
 All staff should be alert to signs of abuse and know to whom they should report any concerns or suspicions.
 As a professional/person in a position of trust working with children, you have a clear duty to report any concerns you have for a child.
 Failure to do so may result in further distress and suffering for the child but may also result in a disciplinary for the staff member concerned.
 If a child reports concern about a professional/person in a position of trust, you must remain objective, listen and then report the facts immediately to the Headteacher/Setting Leader (CLYWCH recommendation).
-It is not your role to judge the child, the professional/person in a factual and timely manner.
+It is not your role to judge the child, the professional/person in a position of trust or the quality and validity of the information.
+You have a duty to report such information in a factual and timely manner.
 Support is available for staff that are left feeling in anyway distressed after a child protection incident or disclosure.

-In circumstances where this guidance directs staff to report concerns to their Headteacher, these reports should be made to the Chair of Governors/Management Committee if the concerns relate to the Headteacher themselves.
+In circumstances where this guidance directs staff to report concerns to their Headteacher/Setting Leader, these reports should be made to the Chair of Governors/Management Committee if the concerns relate to the Headteacher/Setting Leader themselves.

 It is the individual's responsibility to appraise themselves of the school Safeguarding Policy and familiarise themselves with the Designated Senior Person for child protection arrangements.
 The school has a responsibility to ensure that Child Protection is an intrinsic part of any induction, and that regular updates are available to all staff.
-Individuals should also report any concerns that any other professional is not complying with these standards, either to their Headteacher or through the School or Council's Whistleblowing policy.
+Individuals should also report any concerns that any other professional is not complying with these standards, either to their Headteacher/Setting Leader or through the School or Local Authority's Whistleblowing policy.
 The listed advice is intended to not only improve the safeguarding of children, but also to protect staff.

 A clearly outlined expectation of standards of behaviour will provide guidance for staff and help ensure situations of risk are kept to a minimum.
 As a professional/person in a position of trust you know that most scenarios do not fit the 'guidebook' exactly and professional judgement must come into play.
-If there is an unavoidable need to take a course of action not recommended in this advice sheet, please ensure you document your actions with a rationale for your decision and share that information with the Designated Senior Person or the Headteacher as soon as possible.
-In any instances where the Headteacher finds themselves in circumstances such as listed above, they should report their concerns to their Chair of Governors and seek advice from Human Resources and Designated Officer for Safeguarding (Education).
+If there is an unavoidable need to take a course of action not recommended in this advice sheet, please ensure you document your actions with a rationale for your decision and share that information with the Designated Senior Person or the Headteacher/Setting Leader as soon as possible.
+In any instances where the Headteacher/Setting Leader finds themselves in circumstances such as listed above, they should report their concerns to their Chair of Governors/Management Committee and seek advice from Human Resources and Designated Officer for Safeguarding (Education).